ReliSA/STePSEnHECs-PaCt/References.md

 [TUC'77] Tuckman, Bruce W and Jensen, Mary Ann C..
 "Stages of Small-Group Development Revisited".
 In Group & Organization Studies.
 SAGE Publications Inc., 1977.
 Vol. 2, issue 4, pages 419-427.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

+[KIR'06] Kirschner, Paul A., Sweller, John, and Clark, Richard E..
+"Why minimal guidance during instruction does not work: An analysis of the failure of constructivist, discovery, problem-based, experiential, and inquiry-based teaching."
+In Educational psychologist.
+2006.
+Vol. 41, issue 2, pages 75-86.